Tagliamento – last living alpine river in Europe

 This scenic, mountainous river drains approximately 2580 km2,with more than 70% of the catchment located in the Alpine area.
 The highest peak in the catchment is Mt.
 Coglians (2781 meters above sea level).
 The mean altitude of the catchment is 987 m.
 Areas above 1000 meters of altitude (roughly 50 % of the Tagliamento catchment), are practically uninhabited.

 The southern fringe of the Carnian and Julian Alps, where this beautiful river flows frequently receives very intensive rainstorms, resulting in severe erosion, especially in the alpine area.
-Significant source of the water is also the snowmelt, bringing regular seasonal floods.
+A significant source of the water is also the snowmelt, bringing regular seasonal floods.
 Torrential rainfalls, steep slopes, and extensive sediment sources generate high floods and massive sediment transport rates.
 The forces of nature, especially the floods constrains human settlement within the river corridor.

-From one of the heights around the river in middle stretches, we can see results of these processes.
+From one of the heights around the river in middle stretches, we can see the results of these processes.
 The river is flowing in the broad valley, and the river is wide too.
 During the drier part of the year, when the water is scarce, the river is actually a network of smaller channels that flow through thick layers of sediment, mostly gravel.
 Often, we can even not tell apart the main channel.
 Such river bed is called a braided stream.

 Processes of erosion and sediment deposition are still natural here.
 As we step on the drier part of the riverbed, we can see that sediment is mostly gravel from various sizes.
 Below the Alpine hills, the river is still strong to move larger rocks, but also at places energy is smaller, and the water deposits smaller gravel pieces, even sand.